OxfordLocal

 Practical notes

 Free.
 Open daily.
 Fully accessible.
-Combine with the Pitt Rivers next door — enter through the connecting door at the back of the main hall.
+The Pitt Rivers Museum is accessed through a door at the back of the main hall — the two museums share a building, and you should visit both.
 The museum shop has excellent dinosaur toys and science kits.